Today, I will tell you seven stories. See if you can spot what they have in common.

 Ben McCaffrey was very irritated.
 His wife had yelled at him that morning for not paying enough attention to their son.
 He made the cardinal mistake of talking back to her, and for his punishment, he was now forced to accompany his boy on the first day of kindergarten.
 This was decidedly inconvenient for him, as it meant he was going to miss an important board meeting with his company’s directors at 8:30 am.

 Hector Ramirez was very irritated.
-It was the wrong day to draw the short straw for the donut run.
-Yes, the donut shop was only a block away, but their office was on the 20th floor, and so it took a while to make the journey – time he could ill afford that day because his quarterly report was due at 8:30 am that morning.
+It was the wrong day to draw the short straw for the doughnut run.
+Yes, the doughnut shop was only a block away, but their office was on the 20th floor, and so it took a while to make the journey – time he could ill afford that day because his quarterly report was due at 8:30 am that morning.
 The way things were going, he was likely to miss the deadline.

 Mia Ginelli was very irritated.
 She had forgotten to change the batteries in her alarm clock and had woken up late on the one day she couldn’t afford to be tardy.
 As she rushed about the house frantically getting dressed, she forced herself to face the possibility that she might miss her 8:30 am job interview slot.